kevinlin/ai-sdlc-playbook/docs/workflow/feature-based-development/05-testing.md

 ### Prerequisites

-- **Feature Requirements**: Ensure there is are detailed feature requirements with clear scope, as per the [Functional Requirements](02-functional-requirement.md).
+- **Feature Requirements**: Ensure there is are detailed feature requirements with clear scope, as per the [Requirement Specification](02-requirement-specification.md).
 This could be a User Story or Product Requirement Document, in markdown format.
 The document should be accessible to the AI-powered IDE.
 - **IDE Rules:** Ensure there are detailed [IDE rules for your chosen language](../../ide-rules/languages/README.md) to guide the AI tools in adhering to code style and design preferences.

 ### 1. Interactively Prompt the IDE